DiermeierWolfgang/BeeHiveLive/README.md

 <img width="368" height="305" alt="image" src="https://github.com/user-attachments/assets/73a4959d-c02c-44c2-a729-275edacc2001" />
 </p>

 And the second problem is, that I pull ~20mA from my 5V supply even without sensors attached.
-This causes also a lot of heat since 5V*20mA=100mW is a lot for such a small device.
+This causes also a bit of heat since 5V*20mA=100mW are significant losses for such a small microchip.
+At least high enough that I was able to check if the ESP32C6 was powered on by feeling the temperature.

 The current draw also made me realize an oversight I have in my hardare design.
 I am powering all of my sensors from 3.3V at all times.
 Even if the microcontroller doesn't read any values.
 This will drain my battery quickly and sounds like a problem for my future self.